pettenuzzofabio/image-augmentation/README.md

 	'''
 ```

-or, as an alternative, you can directly call the functions, e.g.:
+or, as an alternative, you can directly call the functions in the package `transformations`, e.g.:
-- `import distort` (specify the relative path of `distort.py` with respect to the file from which you're importing it)
+- `import transformations.distort` (specify the relative path of `distort.py` with respect to the file from which you're importing it)
-- invoke the method
+- invoke the function
 ```python
 get_random_warp(image, min_factor = constants.MIN_WARP, max_factor = constants.MAX_WARP)
 ```